Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 };
 ```

-* `tutorial_params.min_particle_weight` is the minimum weight a particle can have.
-Is used to maintain the particle "alive" even though
-  its probability is very low.
-* `std::transform_reduce()` conduct the equation [](#importance-factor) and calculate the $p(z_t | x_t, m)$.
-* The sensor model returns the likelihood (or weight) of the sensor data assuming that the particle represent the true state.

-Beluga uses the function `beluga::actions::reweight` to transform a range of particle $x'_t$, to a range of **weighted** particles.
-It accepts an execution policy and a function that applies the sensor model (or transformation) to each particle in the range ([Beluga API](../packages/beluga/docs/index.md)).
+Beluga uses the function `beluga::actions::reweight` to transform a range of particle $x'_t$, to a range of **weighted** particles, by applying the sensor model to each particles from the range $x'_t$.

-The `beluga::actions::normalize` is a range adaptor that allows users to normalize the weights of a range (or a range of particles) by dividing each weight by a specified normalization factor.
-If none is specified, the default normalization factor corresponds to the total sum of weights in the given range ([Beluga API](../packages/beluga/docs/index.md)).

 ```cpp
 particles |= beluga::actions::reweight(std::execution::seq, sensor_model) | beluga::actions::normalize;
 ```

+The `beluga::actions::normalize` is a range adaptor that allows users to normalize the weights of a range (or a range of particles) by dividing each weight by a specified normalization factor.
+If none is specified, the default normalization factor corresponds to the total sum of weights in the given range.

 :::{hint}
-Measurement update step doesn't affect the spatial distrition of the particle set.
+Measurement update step doesn't affect the spatial distrition of the particle set $x'_t$.
 :::

-### 3.6.2 Resample
+### 1.6.2 Resample

-The updated belief is prefigured by the spatial distribution of the particles $x'_t$ in the set and their importance weights.
-A few of the particles will have migrated to state regions with low probability, however, and their importance weights will therefore be low.
-To correct this, the update step is completed by performing a **resampling process**, which consist of drawing a new set of particles $x_t$ from the current set, with replacement, using importance weights as unnormalized probabilities.
-This process causes particles with low weights to be discarded and particles with high weights to be propagated multiple times into the new particle set.
+As explained in the [key concepts](../concepts/key-concepts.md), the update step is completed by performing a **resampling process**, which consist of drawing a new set of particles from the current set, with replacement, using importance weights as unnormalized probabilities.
+The result of this is the range of particles $x_t$:

-Adaptive Monte Carlo Localization (AMCL) uses different sampling techniques to dynamically adjust the number of particles to match the complexity of the posterior distribution.
-For the simplicity of this tutorial, we'll keep a fixed number of particles, as the performance is adequate.

 ```cpp
 particles |= beluga::views::sample |                                        //